abdullahBecet/pythonSampleProjects/README.md

 **3. Phone Number Tracker**
 Enter a phone number and instantly retrieve its location, operator, and time zone.
 This powerful tool is perfect for identifying callers, checking international numbers, and staying connected globally.

-**4. Pot Status Analyzer for Computer Usage**
-Gain insights into your computer usage patterns by analyzing the activity of your mouse and keyboard.
-This script tracks your productivity and helps you identify areas for improvement.
+**4. Port Status Analyzer for Computer Usage** Analyzing the status of ports on your computer plays a crucial role in maintaining network security and ensuring the overall health of your system.
+This code can assist you in identifying open, closed, or listening ports,

 **5. Streamlined Google Search**
 Simplify your Google searches with this efficient script.
 It extracts relevant information and presents it in a clear, concise format, saving you time and effort.